Serving all people by providing personalized health and wellness through exemplary care, education and research.

 The cancer remains or has come back after surgery or radiation therapy

 Hormone therapy can be done with different types of medicine.
 More than 1 type may be used for treatment.
 They include:

-LHRH (luteinizing hormone-releasing hormone) analogs.
+LHRH (luteinizing hormone-releasing hormone) agonists.
 These lower the amount of male hormones made by the testicles.
 They are given by an injection.
 Or they may be implanted under the skin.

 LHRH antagonists.
 These also lower the amount of male hormones made by the testicles.
 They do it more quickly than LHRH analogs.
 They are given as an injection under the skin.

 CYP17 inhibitors.
 These slow the amount of hormones made in prostate cancer cells and other body cells.
 They are often used with orchiectomy, LHRH analogs, or LHRH antagonists.
 They are given as pills.